phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

     - 4
   - `-XX:TieredStopAtLevel=1`
 - **+/-ExitOnOutOfMemoryError**
   - *When you enable this option, the JVM exits on the first occurrence of an out-of-memory error.
 It can be used if you prefer restarting an instance of the JVM rather than handling out of memory errors.*
+- **StartFlightRecording**
+  - aktiviert JFR
+  - `-XX:StartFlightRecording`
+  - Options
+    - dumponexit=true|false
+    - filename=/path/to/file.jfr

 ## Memory